timescale/docs/timescaledb/overview/faq.md

 ## How does TimescaleDB handle geospatial data?
 As an extension of PostgreSQL, TimescaleDB works well with PostGIS.
 For example, [see our tutorial][postgis] using PostGIS and TimescaleDB on NYC taxicab data.
-We are actively exploring the extent of TimescaleDB's geospatial capabilities (i.e., partitioning by location).
-If you have a use case with a geospatial component, please [contact us][contact] and we'd be happy to discuss.

 ## Is TimescaleDB currently being used in production?
 Yes.
 TimescaleDB is currently deployed in production across a variety of industries